GoldenRed/HomeHunting4R/README.md

 Contains various supplementary functions and classes that can be used by other Python programs.

 ### add_GPSCoords_script.py
-A script that is/was/will be used to supplement the list_of_stations file with GPS coordinates of all the 400-500+ stations in the UMD Shuttle Bus system.
+A script that was used to supplement the list_of_stations file with GPS coordinates of all the 400-500+ stations in the UMD Shuttle Bus system.
+For some few entries the script's query failed (a try/except block made sure to save those failed files as having 0,0 gps coordinates) but the success rate was close to 99%.
+Note that there is no actual guarantee that all of the queries were actually successful in returning the CORRECT place and not the coordinates of a different place (i.e., a False True).

+### findClosestStations.py
+Reads from the "list_of_queries.txt" file and gets out a range of addresses.
+It recovers the GPS coordinates of each of the addresses, calculates the distance to all the bus stations and then returns a list of the closest (6 or so) stations to that address (provided that they are within a given maximum distance range).

 ## Comma-Separated-Value (CSV) Formatting: